brimdata/zui/CODE.md

 _Operation_

 A function that runs in the main process and has the main object in scope.
 When the app boots, operations begin listening for IPC invocations from a renderer processes.
 They can also be called directly from the main process using their .run() method.
 When invoking an operation from the main process, use the invoke function found in src/core/invoke.ts.

+_Handler_

+A handler is an event listener in the renderer process.
+It waits for a message from the main process before running its callback function.
+Messages can be sent to handlers from the main process using sendToFocusedWindow(message, ...arguments).

+_Message_

+A message is a TypeScript type defining a name and a set of arguments.
+Messages are necessary to provide types for Operations and Handlers.

 _Plugin Api_